canonical/ubuntu-cloud-docs/docs/google/google-explanation/canonical-offerings.rst

 For the LTS releases from 22.04 onwards, we also have:

-* **Accelerator** images that contain the packages needed to run accelerator workloads on advanced GPUs
+* **Accelerator** images that contain the packages needed to run accelerator workloads on advanced GPUs and include pre-tested NVIDIA driver stacks for faster provisioning.
+These images are intended for machine learning, HPC, and graphics workloads where GPU readiness is required at boot.

 For the Ubuntu Pro offering, we have: